nshiab/simple-data-analysis/README.md

 Each script has been run ten times on a MacBook Pro (Apple M1 Pro / 16 GB).

-The charts displayed below come from this [Observable notebook](https://observablehq.com/@nshiab/simple-data-analysis-benchmarks).

 ### Small file

 With _ahccd-samples.csv_: